PLC-lang/rusty/book/src/pous.md

 > Methods on classes are also considered POUs but are not covered by this document

-A POU is defined as :
+A POU is defined as:

 ```iecst
 <POU Type> name